 Lemon zest (see my post How to Zest a Lemon if you’re not sure what that is) and fresh lemon juice make these cookies a sweet and tart treat.
 Zest the lemon using a microplane and the zest will disappear into the cookie dough and flavor it perfectly.

 Vegan butter is my preference for these cookies and it makes them dairy-free.
-Earth Balance Vegan Buttery Sticks (unsalted if you can find it) works well.
+Earth Balance Vegan Buttery Sticks (unsalted if you can find it) or Miyoko’s Cultured Vegan Butter both work well.
 If you can’t find the unsalted version, simply omit the salt called for in the recipe.
 Melted coconut oil can be used in place of the vegan butter if you prefer.

 The rest of the ingredients are just the basics – egg, baking soda, vanilla and sugar.
 That’s it!